 Murphey Candler Park Trail

-Hike, walk, or run the scenic two-mile Murphey Candler Park Trail, circling the park's lake, marshland, and forest in Atlanta's Brookhaven neighborhood.
+Hike, walk, or run the scenic two-mile trail at Murphey Candler Park, circling a small lake and exploring scenic marshland and forest in Atlanta's Brookhaven neighborhood.

-The Murphey Candler Trail sits in close proximity to the surrounding neighborhood and nearby highway, so visitors won’t get the secluded feeling that some Atlanta trails offer (like Sweetwater Creek or Sope Creek).
-It’s still a great trail, though, for a scenic run or hike inside metro Atlanta – and the trail is especially kid, dog, and family friendly.
+Since the trail sits in close proximity to the surrounding neighborhood and nearby highway, it doesn’t offer the secluded feeling that some Atlanta trails offer, like Sweetwater Creek or Sope Creek.
+But it’s a great trail, though, for a scenic run or hike in metro Atlanta.
+And the trail is especially kid, dog, and family friendly.

-The Murphey Candler Trail departs the Nancy Creek Drive parking area on Murphey Candler Lake’s southwest corner (view maps and driving directions), hiking north.
-The trail follows the contours of the lake’s western shore, passing through a picnic area under a widely diverse forest canopy.
-Towering pine share the forest with a wide variety of deciduous trees.
+The run begins at the Nancy Creek Drive parking area on the lake’s southwest corner (view maps and driving directions), venturing north and diving into a sun-dappled forest.
+The trail follows the contours of the lake’s western shore, passing through a picnic area and ducking through the forest canopy.
+Lake views break regularly through the trees.

-The trail turns in a wide arc to the east before crossing North Fork Nancy Creek via a wooden bridge at .75 mile.
-Nancy Creek meanders along deep-cut banks, flowing south to feed Murphey Candler Lake.
+The trail arcs eastbound, crossing North Fork Nancy Creek over a wooden bridge at .75 mile.
+Nancy Creek meanders between its deep-cut banks, flowing south to feed the waters of Murphey Candler Lake.

-The Murphey Candler Trail turns southeast, passing some side trails offering neighborhood access.
-The hike exits the forest canopy at 1.15 miles, the lake re-appearing on the trail’s right.
+The trail turns southeast, passing some side trails offering neighborhood access to Murphey Candler Park.
+The trail exiting the forest canopy at 1.15 miles.
+Views of the lake open wide on the trail’s right side.

 Murphey Candler Park Trail Map, Directions & Details

 Free parking is available at Murphey Candler Park.

 33.909617, -84.326033 // N33 54.577 W84 19.562